About the MGA degree

 Mid-Program Internship (required)

-The Munk School of Global Affairs connects students with opportunities in top-tier businesses, international and national institutions, and civil-society organizations—and connects organizations with a new generation of leaders prepared to thrive in the global milieu.
-In addition to fulfilling the required internship, students are encouraged to study abroad for one of the program’s four semesters.
+The Munk School of Global Affairs connects students with opportunities in top-tier businesses, international and national institutions, and civil-society organizations—and organizations with a new generation of leaders prepared to thrive in the global milieu.
+In addition to fulfilling the required internship, students are encouraged to study abroad in the second term of year two.

 Examples of Elective Courses (Subject to Change)